Solar hot water systems: Pros and Cons

 The pros of solar hot water systems

 1. With an efficiency of over 65%, meaning 65% of the energy hitting the solar thermal collectors is being transferred into the water, versus for example, a PV panel conversion efficiency of somewhere in the early 20%, Solar hot water wins hands down on efficiency.
-It’s a very fit-for-purpose technology.
 The stark contrast in efficiency levels underscores the potential of solar thermal technology in optimising energy usage for hot water systems.

 2. Also obviously ongoing running costs are another plus because they are much lower than gas or an electric tank, that runs on a thermostat and heats up every few hours.